AnnickRynne/Battleship/README.md

 <br>

 # TESTING
-- I tested my code in pep8 on numerous occasions
+- I tested my code in pep8 on numerous occasions to check indentation
 - I used 'print' to check the returned data and printed the 'hidden' board
-- I fixed the issues as described in my local terminal
+- I fixed the issues as described in my local terminal using 'traceback'
-- I ran the game app in Heroku once deployeds
+- I ran the game app in Heroku once deployed
+- I asked my family to test the game

 <!-- ![ ](docs/pep8.png) -->